JoelLamata/Light-of-Xaryxis-Obsidian/dm/compendium/classes/wizard-school-of-divination.md

 ### Portent (Level 2)

 Starting at 2nd level when you choose this school, glimpses of the future begin to press in on your awareness.
-When you finish a long rest, roll two `d20`s and record the numbers rolled.
+When you finish a long rest, roll two `dice: d20|avg` (`d20`)s and record the numbers rolled.
 You can replace any attack roll, saving throw, or ability check made by you or a creature that you can see with one of these foretelling rolls.
 You must choose to do so before the roll, and you can replace a roll in this way only once per turn.

 Each foretelling roll can be used only once.
 When you finish a long rest, you lose any unused foretelling rolls.